Conference Code: 18UK02ICRDIG

 Selected Conference Papers

-1) Achievements of Healthcare Services Vis-À-Vis the Millennium Development Goals Targets: Evidence from PakistanSaeeda Batool, Ather Maqsood Ahmed 2) Annoyance Caused by Air Pollution: A Comparative Study of Two Industrialized RegionsMilena M. Melo, Jane M. Santos, Severine Frere, Valderio A. Reisen, Neyval C. Reis Jr., Maria de Fátima S. Leite 3) Incidence of Acinetobacter in Fresh Carrot (Daucus carota subsp. sativus)M. Dahiru, O. I. Enabulele 4) Health Psychology Intervention – Identifying Early Symptoms in Neurological DisordersSimon B. N. Thompson 5) Improving Knowledge Management Practices in the South African Healthcare SystemKgabo H. Badimo, Sheryl Buckley 6) Potential and Challenges for Better Life in Rural CommunitiesShishir Kumar, Chhaya Gangwal, Seema Raj 7) Poor Medical Waste Management (MWM) Practices and Its Risks to Human Health and the Environment: A Literature ReviewBabanyara Y. Y., Ibrahim D. B., Garba T., Bogoro A. G., Abubakar, M. Y. 8) Anomaly Based On Frequent-Outlier for Outbreak Detection in Public Health SurveillanceZalizah Awang Long, Abdul Razak Hamdan, Azuraliza Abu Bakar 9) Emergency Health Management at a South African UniversityR.
-Tandlich, S. Hoossein, K. A. Tagwira, M. M. Marais, T. A. Ludwig, R. P. Chidziva, M. N. Munodawafa, W. M. Wrench 10) Design and Development of an MPH Program for Distance Education DeliverySteven R. Hawks
+1) Achievements of Healthcare Services Vis-À-Vis the Millennium Development Goals Targets: Evidence from PakistanSaeeda Batool, Ather Maqsood Ahmed 2) Assessment of Noise Pollution in the City of Biskra, AlgeriaTallal Abdel Karim Bouzir, Nourdinne Zemmouri, Djihed Berkouk 3) Annoyance Caused by Air Pollution: A Comparative Study of Two Industrialized RegionsMilena M. Melo, Jane M. Santos, Severine Frere, Valderio A. Reisen, Neyval C. Reis Jr., Maria de Fátima S. Leite 4) Incidence of Acinetobacter in Fresh Carrot (Daucus carota subsp. sativus)M. Dahiru, O. I. Enabulele 5) Health Psychology Intervention – Identifying Early Symptoms in Neurological DisordersSimon B. N. Thompson 6) Improving Knowledge Management Practices in the South African Healthcare SystemKgabo H. Badimo, Sheryl Buckley 7) Potential and Challenges for Better Life in Rural CommunitiesShishir Kumar, Chhaya Gangwal, Seema Raj 8) Poor Medical Waste Management (MWM) Practices and Its Risks to Human Health and the Environment: A Literature ReviewBabanyara Y. Y., Ibrahim D. B., Garba T., Bogoro A. G., Abubakar, M. Y. 9) Anomaly Based On Frequent-Outlier for Outbreak Detection in Public Health SurveillanceZalizah Awang Long, Abdul Razak Hamdan, Azuraliza Abu Bakar 10) Emergency Health Management at a South African UniversityR.
+Tandlich, S. Hoossein, K. A. Tagwira, M. M. Marais, T. A. Ludwig, R. P. Chidziva, M. N. Munodawafa, W. M. Wrench 11) Design and Development of an MPH Program for Distance Education DeliverySteven R. Hawks

 Similar conferences about Bioengineering and Life Sciences